streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401geolocationcontinentcodecontinentcodeampcountrycodecountrycodeampsubdivisioncodesubdivisioncode-get-openapi.md

           $ref: '#/definitions/holder'
       - in: body
         name: HostedZoneId
-        description: "The ID of the hosted zone in which you want Amazon Route 53 to create resource record sets by\t\t\tusing the configuration in a traffic policy"
+        description: The ID of the hosted zone in which you want Amazon Route 53 to create resource record sets byusing the configuration in a traffic policy
         schema:
           $ref: '#/definitions/holder'
       - in: body